Lojrutaij/Loan-calculate-using-python/README.md

-# Load-calculate-using-python-with-UI
-Load calculate using python with UI
+# Load calculate using python with UI